PercentBoat4164/Illumination-Engine/README.md

-# Input / Output Module
+# Input Module
-The IO Module is responsible for collecting and handling inputs.
+The Input Module is responsible for collecting and handling inputs from the keyboard and mouse.
+It will collect these inputs in a queue that must get handled by the user.

 ### Requirements for Completion
 - [x] Keyboard handling